 Deciding to pay cash for your car could save you thousands of pounds in unnecessary interest, while current low interest rates often mean that you make minimal gains from your savings anyway.
 Essentially, it’s about determining your priorities and weighing up where you deem that your money is best utilised.

-2. Hire purchase
+2. Hire Purchase Your Car

 If you’re someone who likes to change cars regularly, a hire purchase agreement with your dealer could be an excellent option.
 The arrangement requires you to place a relatively small deposit down on your new car, which is supplemented by a monthly repayment plan.